vchan2/vchan2.github.io/div2.md

 ### Announcements

+* HW for Monday, June 15:
+  * IXL - Grade 7: P.4 OR Grade 8: N.3

-* HW for Thursday, June 10: Have a draft of your <a href="https://vchan2.github.io/div2/My_Euler_diagram.pdf"> presentation for your "My Euler Diagram"</a> ready to discuss.
+* HW for Wednesday, June 10: Have a draft of your <a href="https://vchan2.github.io/div2/My_Euler_diagram.pdf"> presentation for your "My Euler Diagram"</a> ready to discuss.

 * HW for Monday, June 8:
   * IXL - Grade 9: N.10